ioBroker/ioBroker.hm-rpc/README.md

 ### Synchronize objects (once)
 After very first start the instance read *all* devices from CCU/Homematic.
-If you changed the configuration (renamed devices, added or removed devices) you can synchronise the configuration in ioBroker by enabling this option.
+If you changed the configuration (renamed devices, added or removed devices), you can synchronise the configuration in ioBroker by enabling this option.

 The instance will be restarted immediately, synchronize all devices anew and deactivate this option itself.